Vaesea/godottux/README.md

 - Completely accurate HUD (I tried to make it as accurate as I could)
 - In-game console (Use the Godot Output thing to debug your code instead)
 - The same scripting system (While there is scripting, it's done using variables in a block instead)
+- Magic Tiles (sounds too difficult for me to make. if someone were to add this in, that'd be cool!)
+- Snowman (although previously listed, i realized it's not a 0.3.2 enemy. has a small chance of still being added, though)
+- Level Flipping (this sounds too difficult for me to make. if someone were to add this in, that'd be cool!)

 There also isn't a level editor, not even as a separate program.
-I might try to add one at some point, but for now, just use the template level and worldmap as a base for your level or worldmap.
+I might try to make one at some point, but for now, just use the template level and worldmap as a base for your level or worldmap.
+You also get to learn Godot while doing this.

 ## Extra Features
 ### Debug Mode